 Susan is celebrated star of stage, screen and film.
 She is deeply supportive of pub theatres.

-“Pub theatres are so important for the development of young actors, and keeping alive our theatrical history.”
+“Pub theatres are so important for the development of theatre professionals, and keeping alive our theatrical history.”

 - Susan Penhaligan